 So how can we reduce measurement errors, random or systematic?
-One thing you can do is pilot test your instruments, getting feedback from your respondents on how easy or difficult the measurement was and information on how the test environment affected their performance.
+One thing you can do is pilot your instruments, getting feedback from your respondents regarding how easy or difficult measurement was and information on how the test environment affected your performance.

-Second, if you are collecting measures using people to collect the data (such as interviewers or observers) you should make sure that you train them thoroughly so that they do not inadvertently introduce errors.
+Second, if you are gathering measures using people to collect data (such as interviewers or observers) you should make sure that you train them thoroughly so that they do not inadvertently introduce errors.

-Third, when collecting data for the study, you should check the data carefully.
-All data entered for computer analysis should be "double-tapped" and verified.
-This means that the data are entered twice, the second time by having the data entry machine check that exactly the same data are being entered as the first time.
+Third, when the data for the study are collected, the data should be thoroughly verified.
+All data entered for computer analysis must be "double-drilled" and verified.
+This means that the data is entered twice, the second time causing the data entry machine to verify that exactly the same data is being entered as the first time.

 The Uncertainty of Measurements